AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 The NSWEC appears to have chosen the third of these methods (evidence: three way tie resolution at the end of count 29 for City of Campbelltown).
 This is reasonable, and has the advantage of resolving more ties.

+It is not clear what happens when there is a countback involving more than two candidates, say three, and one is ruled out by the countback, but the other two are contenders.
+Does 9(6) or 8(4) apply to just the two contenders, or are all three in the lot?

 #### Does the countback in 8(4) or 9(5) apply to sub-transfers or compound transfers?

 There is another ambiguity I did not consider at first.
 Do clauses 8(4) and 9(5) apply to sub-transfers or compound-transfers?